DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 We’ll respond within 5 working days.

-## Reporting accessibility problems with this website
+## Reporting accessibility problems with this service

 We’re always looking to improve the accessibility of this service.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email <%= bat_contact_mail_to %>.

 ## Enforcement procedure

-If you contact us with a complaint and you’re not happy with our response [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).
+If you’re not happy with our response to a complaint, [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

-## Technical information about this website’s accessibility
+## Technical information about this service’s accessibility

-The Department for Education is committed to making its website services accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department for Education is committed to making its services accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ### Compliance status

-This website is fully compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21) AA standard.
+This service is fully compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21) AA standard.

 ## What we’re doing to improve accessibility